 - Rotate the oven throughout the cooking time so everything cooks evenly.

-- 1/4 turn for the bottom (say clockwise) then 1/4 turn in the opposite direction for the lid (this would be counterclockwise.)
+- 1/4 turn for the bottom (say clockwise) then a quarter turn in the opposite direction for the lid (this would be counterclockwise.)

 - I like using a lid-lifter for this process but you can also use heat-resistant gloves or another favorite flameproof tool.